Are you in search for a high-quality solar watch which is also budget-friendly? Then you are in the right place now!

 - The dial is rather small compared to the case size

-The first one I want to introduce to you is the Casio PathFinder PAG240-1CR.
-It’s a multi-function sports watch designed to be your reliable companion in any outdoor adventures.
+The first one I want to introduce is the Casio PathFinder PAG240-1CR.
+It’s a multi-function sports watch designed to be your reliable companion for outdoor adventures.
 What do you have with this watch?

-- A digital compass to show you the general direction (just general, remember, don’t rely on it too much!)
+- A digital compass to show you the general direction (just in general, remember, don’t rely on it too much.)

-- Sunrise/ Sunset Time: Lots of users bought the watch because of this feature.
-It’s extremely useful when you have an outdoor trip at somewhere you’ve never been to before.
-For example, with this feature, you can make plan accordingly, leave a potentially dangerous spot and settle down to a safe place before the sunset.
+- Sunrise/ Sunset Time: Many users bought the watch because of this feature.
+It’s extremely useful when you have an outdoor trip somewhere you’ve never been to before.
+For example, with this feature, you can plan accordingly, leave a potentially dangerous spot and settle down in a safe place before sunset.

 - Water Resistance – 100m (330ft) – except for deep diving, you can do whatever you want without worrying about water or mud getting inside the watch.

-- And a lot of features you often see on a digital watch: Multiple Timezones, Countdown Timer, Power-saving Function,etc…
+- And many features you often see on a digital watch: Multiple Timezones, Countdown Timers, Power-saving Functions,etc.

-You can check the full list with details in Casio’s manual; it’s too much to talk about here!
+You can check the complete list with details in Casio’s manual; it’s too much to discuss here.

 Are you satisfied with the watch’s features?
 Now, we move on to the design.
-I have to say that pictures don’t do the watch justice!
-It’s much better looking in person!
-No flashy ornament, the watch is beautiful in a different way – rugged, aggressive and very practical.
+Pictures don’t do the watch justice.
+It’s much better looking in person.
+With no flashy ornament, the watch is beautiful in a different way – rugged, aggressive, and very practical.

-51mm is the average size in the world of digital watches, but the Casio Pathfinder looks larger than its size thanks to five big buttons (for easy push) around the case and a prominent bezel protecting the small dial below.
-It really looks like a modern tank on the wrist!
+51mm is the average size in digital watches.
+Still, the Casio Pathfinder looks larger than its size thanks to five big buttons (for easy push) around the case and a prominent bezel protecting the small dial below.
+It looks like a modern tank on the wrist.

-Regarding the movement, it’s a solar quartz caliber which is similar to those of Seiko & Citizen watches above, just runs off a few seconds per month and stores energy enough for 6-month continuous use.
+Regarding the movement, it’s a solar quartz caliber similar to Seiko & Citizen watches above.
+It just runs off a few monthly seconds and stores energy enough for 6-month continuous use.

-With more advanced features and a backlight, the watch may consume more power compared to traditional analog timepieces, but unless you have to live in the total dark for a few months, there’s no way the watch runs out of battery!
-It recharges itself on a daily basis!
+With more advanced features and a backlight, the watch may consume more power than traditional analog timepieces, but you need to live in the total dark for a few months to ensure the watch runs out of battery.
+It recharges itself daily.

 Is it for you?

-A tank-like body, lots of useful features for most outdoor activities, that’s what you get from the Casio PathFinder PAG240-1CR.
-In my opinion, this watch offers you so much compared to what it costs.
-It’s one of the best solar watches under $200 in the market now!
-With lots of complex functions, a few minor flaws are inevitable, but this would not be a huge issue!
+A tank-like body has lots of useful features for most outdoor activities.
+That’s what you get from the Casio PathFinder PAG240-1CR.
+This watch offers you so much compared to what it costs.
+It’s one of the best solar watches under $200 in the market now.
+A few minor flaws are inevitable with many complex functions, but this would be a manageable issue.

 Casio G-Shock Rangeman GW-9400-1CR